iggy-rs/iggy-node-client/README.md

-# iggy-node-bin
+# iggy-bin

-iggy-node-bin aims to implement a node.js client for [iggy-rs](https://iggy.rs/)'s binary protocol, written in typescript, with tcp, tls & quic transports support.
+iggy-bin is an unofficial node.js client for [iggy-rs](https://iggy.rs/)'s binary protocol, written with typescript. it currently only support tcp transport.

 ## howto